zin-Fu/WristRateMonitor/README.md

 - Capture real-time video from a webcam or load a video file.
 - Process the captured frames to detect the user's pulse rate.
 - Display the real-time heart rate on the GUI.
-- Allow the user to adjust settings such as video source, region of interest, and processing parameters.

 ## Requirements